knice/inquiry.ucsc.edu/source/_articles/2021-22/deflowering.md

 Murray.](https://www.bloomsbury.com/us/mapplethorpe-and-the-flower-9781788312516/)</figcaption>
 </figure>

+“The prevailing notion is that these were just a way to create something easily saleable,” said Murray, who documents his study of Mapplethorpe’s flowers in his 2020 book, [_Mapplethorpe and the Flower: Radical Sexuality and the Limits of Control_](https://www.bloomsbury.com/us/mapplethorpe-and-the-flower-9781788312516/).
+“I felt this was a critical blind spot.”

 Mapplethorpe is one of few artists who could make flowers look beautiful but also subversive and dangerous, Murray said. ["There\'s something provocative about them.
 They can make you uncomfortable.